MonsterRayX/OnlineOrder-frontend/README.md

 This project is the frontend of Online Order project.
 It works with OnlineOrder-backend.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+It is also integrated into OnlineOrder-backend.

 In the project directory, you can run: